nella17/NYCU-UNIX-Programming-2023/HW/1/README.md

    :::info
    You may leverage external libraries that can be installed from the official Ubuntu package repository using the `apt` command.
 In this case, please list your library dependencies as comments in the `Makefile` and ensure you use the correct parameters to link against the required libraries.
    :::

+## Hints
+* You don't need to consider the non-PIE binary.
+We will use PIE binary to test your program only.
+* You can use `readelf -r` to find the GOT offset of the binary.